Little Social

 Is Little Social good for solo dining?

-The clubby, relaxed atmosphere at Little Social makes it a reasonable solo option, and the ££ price point keeps the commitment low.
+The clubby, relaxed atmosphere at Little Social makes it a reasonable solo option, the ££ price point keeps the commitment low.
 Booking is rated easy, so there is no barrier to securing a single seat.
 Solo diners wanting a counter or bar perch should confirm the seating setup when booking, as that detail is not confirmed in venue data.

 What are alternatives to Little Social in London?